-Whether it’s trolling the backwaters of the Mississippi River for bass or casting a fly over a cold-water stream in hopes a trout will rise, Driftless Wisconsin is the perfect place to fish.
+Whether it’s trolling the backwaters of the Mississippi River for bass or casting a fly over a cold-water stream in hopes a trout will rise, Driftless Wisconsin fishing is the perfect place to land a fish.

 The Driftless Area is known for its trout streams.
 Class I streams like Timber Coulee that flows from Westby through Coon Valley towards Chaseburg, or the West Fork of the Kickapoo River, flowing through Bloomingdale and Avalanche, have the type of high quality waters to sustain natural populations of brook and brown trout.